Memoria Review

 Memoria

-By Kevin Mitchell Posted on September 5, 2013
+By Kevin Mitchell | Posted: September 5, 2013

-For anyone that knows me, I’ve spoken at great lengths about my fondness for classic traditional point-and-click adventure games.
+For anyone that knows me, I've spoken at great lengths about my fondness for classic traditional point-and-click adventure games.
 With both Sierra and LucasArts no longer operating, German developer and publisher Daedalic Entertainment has positioned themselves to become the new household name for point-and-click adventure games on PC.
-Rich with The Dark Eye lore, the visual masterpiece that is Memoria comes as a direct sequel to last years notable Chains of Satinav.
+Rich with The Dark Eye lore, the visual masterpiece that is Memoria comes as a direct sequel to last year's notable Chains of Satinav.

-Framing the narrative beautifully, both Sadja and Geron are connected as the game’s perspective alternatives between the two characters (and ages) after every chapter.
+Memoria picks up shortly after the events of Chains of Satinav, as Geron searches through a dense forest for a mysterious traveling merchant in order to restore the fairy Nuri to her true form.
+At the end of the last game, she becomes trapped in the body of a raven.
+By solving a riddle about Adventuria's dark past and the second playable protagonist Princess Sadja, the merchant will provide Geron with a spell.
+Framing the narrative beautifully, both Sadja and Geron are connected as the game's perspective alternates between the two characters (and ages) after every chapter.
 Through the use of a demon-possessed staff acquired early on, Sadja is capable of accomplishing astounding feats and magic.
-On the other hand, Geron’s magic ability focuses on simply breaking and reforming objects.
+On the other hand, Geron's magic ability focuses on simply breaking and reforming objects.
 These differences lead to varying approaches to puzzles, but both acquire new skills throughout the 8-hours it takes to complete Memoria.
-Sadja utilizes the power of the staff early on; bringing to live stone guardians that moments earlier attacked the convoy she was traveling with.
+Sadja utilizes the power of the staff early on, bringing to life stone guardians that moments earlier attacked the convoy she was traveling with.

 The inventory system only appears as you hover the mouse near the bottom of the screen, providing an unobstructed view of the surroundings.
 Using the mouse wheel, you can easily scroll through items quickly without opening the inventory, but this method can't be used to combine two objects.